adwaitnd/adwaitnd.github.io/_pages/research.md

     Fatima Anwar, Sandeep D’souza, Andrew Symington, Adwait Dongare, Ragunathan Rajkumar, Anthony Rowe, and Mani Srivastava.
     *In Real-Time Systems Symposium (RTSS), 2016 IEEE*, pp. 191-202.
 IEEE, 2016

-    We introduce the Timeline abstraction to Linux to simplify device synchronization and development of real-time applications
+    We introduce the Timeline abstraction to Linux to simplify device synchronization and development of real-time applications.

 ### Workshops

 - *(Expected to Appear)* **OpenChirp: A Low-Power Wide-Area Networking Architecture**
     Adwait Dongare, Craig Hesling, Khushboo Bhatia, Artur Balanuta, Ricardo Lopes Pereira, Bob Iannucci and Anthony Rowe
     *In First International Workshop on Smart Edge Computing and Networking (SmartEdge), 2017 IEEE*

+    We describe the architecture of a Low-Power Wide Area Network (LPWAN) named OpenChirp and the early experience in deploying it around CMU and Pittsburgh.

 ### Demos